-- Explore the long-secret military radar Duga (Chernobyl-2) which was planned to detect incoming missiles.
+- Explore the long-secret military radar Duga (Chernobyl-2), which was planned to detect incoming missiles.
 We wouldn’t be surprised if it ends up as a James Bond Film location in the future.

 - Return to Kyiv exhausted, but having extensively seen all the sites Chernobyl has to offer.

 Safety Rules For Chernobyl – Don’t Risk It!

-While the dose of radiation received on an average two-day tour of Chernobyl is less than a transatlantic flight (and arguable less damaging than the air pollution of big cities) it is still very important to follow all safety instructions given, to be on a safe side – and of course radiation is not the only hazard you will encounter.
+While the dose of radiation received on an average two-day tour of Chernobyl is less than a transatlantic flight (and arguably less damaging than the air pollution of big cities) it is still imperative to follow all safety instructions given, to be on a safe side – and of course, radiation is not the only hazard you will encounter.

 - Consuming drugs and alcohol is prohibited during the trip (for common-sense).

 - Do not take *any* objects from the Zone, nor leave any sign that you were there.
 Keep yourself safe, and help preserve this unique place for future generations.

 - Do not stray from the designated path (or your guide).
 Every route is designed to minimize radiation exposure, and ensure your safety amongst the crumbling buildings.

 - Buildings can collapse here at any moment.
 Only go close and enter if your guide has given explicit permission.